FraFerrazzi/exprob_assignment2/README.md

 node to visualize and debug the implemented Finite States Machine. \
 Another dependency is [xterm](https://manpages.ubuntu.com/manpages/trusty/man1/xterm.1.html) which allows opening multiple terminals to have a clear view of what every single node does while the program is running. \
 Also, [Armor](https://github.com/EmaroLab/armor) is essential in this project to use the ontology and ensure the desired behavior thought for the software architecture.
+To detect the aruco markers, the sotware architecture relies on [OpenCV](https://opencv.org).
+Some documentation can be found clicking [here](https://docs.opencv.org/4.x/d9/df8/tutorial_root.html).

 ## Software Discussion

-The software architecture includes four python scripts, which are: `state_machine.py`, `planner.py`, `controller.py`, and `robot_battery_state.py`.
+The software architecture includes two python scripts, which are: `state_machine.py` and `robot_battery_state.py`.
 There is an additional script: `state_machine_helper.py`, which implements all the methods called in the `state_machine.py` script.
+There are also other three additional nodes implemented in c++, which are: `aruco_detection.cpp`, `move_cam.cpp`. and `marker_server.cpp`.
+The latter one was implemented by Prof. Recchiuto. \
 The functioning of the program is explained below, using also some explicative diagrams such as:
 - State diagram.
 - Component diagram.
 - Sequence diagram.